 2. After I finished pressing the mix into the tin, I baked them at 180 C (356 F) for approximately 15 minutes.

 3. Meanwhile, I sliced and steamed three medium sized apples.
 When the bases and my apples were cooked, I walked myself over to the gym, lifted some stuff only to then put it down again, came home and made the filling.

 If you are using a vanilla flavored powder though, you can ditch the flavdrops and/or the vanilla essence.
-It’s up to you (or you can sub them, as per this chart).
+It’s up to you.
 The wattleleseeds are also optional but I recommend them because they add a gorgeous crunch and nutty undertone to the whole thing.
 If you don’t have wattleseeds though, you can throw in a tbsp of flaxseed too.
 The flaxseeds will give the base that nice crunch and ummmph-flavor.

 1. First, I added a layer of apples.

 2. Then, a layer of quark/whey, then, another layer of apples.

 3. Finally: the goddess of all spices – cinnamon.